ABOUT US

 • training guidance for those with little or no previous fieldwork experience.

-• New members are, of course, very welcome whether with some archaeological experience or just an interest in this fascinating subject.
+• New members are very welcome whether with some archaeological experience or just an interest in this fascinating subject.
 If fieldwork is not for you, there are other activities available such as research or helping the committee.

 Our LogolOGO